Edgar Allan Poe National Historic Site: Home today

 The site combines both Poe's former residence and two adjoining houses which were not built until after Poe left Philadelphia.
 The rooms of the house are left in arrested decay and are not furnished to look like they did during Poe's time.
 The neighboring residences include a welcome area, gift shop, a film screening room, and some minor exhibits.

-The site also includes a reading room decorated based on Poe's theories in "The Philosophy of Furniture".
-This, the only room on the site furnished to look like the 19th century, is not part of Poe's original home and is not meant to suggest Poe had a similarly decorated room.
+The site includes a reading room decorated based on Poe's theories in "The Philosophy of Furniture", which is the only room on the site furnished to look like it did in the 19th century,.
+This was not part of Poe's original home and is not meant to suggest Poe had a similarly decorated room.
 The room includes a complete collection of Poe's works, including criticism, and audio interpretations of his work.
 A statue outside of the home depicts a large raven, representative of one of Poe's most famous poems, "The Raven" (1845).
 The cellar in the house resembles one described in "The Black Cat" (1843), also written while Poe lived in Philadelphia.
 Though the house does not include any items originally owned by the Poe family, many items are collected nearby at the Free Library of Philadelphia.

 The site is affiliated with the Independence National Historical Park.
-The site is open Friday-Sunday, 9 AM to 5 PM (closed from Noon - 1 PM) with guided tours (call for information on times) or self-guided tours at any time.
+The site is open Friday-Sunday, 9 AM to 5 PM (closed from Noon to 1 PM) with guided tours (call for information on times) or self-guided tours at any time.
 Admission is free.
 Paid membership in the Friends of Poe Society, which also sponsors events throughout the year, aids in the upkeep of the home.